stzoran1/Frappe-ERPNext-Version-14--in-Ubuntu-22.04-LTS/README.md

     sudo bench setup production dcode-frappe
     bench restart

-#### If bench restart is not worked run the following command again with all Questions Yes
+### If bench restart is not worked run the following command again with all Questions Yes

     sudo bench setup production dcode-frappe

 #### If above command not worked then reboot server and try it again

-#### if js and css file is not loading on login window run the following command
+### If js and css file is not loading on login window run the following command

     sudo chmod o+x /home/dcode-frappe